 - Media and Society

 One course in each of the following categories:

 (Seven electives in three different courses from Media Studies and Production, Journalism, and Film, Media Arts and Theater)

 - Communication Studies Major of Distinction

-(Five electives in SMC courses, three semesters of a foreign language, and a two-semester thesis)
+(Five electives in Klein College courses, three semesters of a foreign language, and a two-semester thesis)